 Returning J.D.
 Students

-The Free Application for Federal Student Aid is required for all applicants (unless you're only seeking private loans - this is not common).
+The Free Application for Federal Student Aid is required for all applicants.
 The FAFSA is completed every year.

 Your parents' information is NOT required here.

 This step is required ONLY if you are applying for need-based grant assistance FOR THE FIRST TIME as a continuing student or did not receive a Dean's Tuition Grant in the previous year.
 Renewal grant applicants DO NOT need to complete another CSS Profile, simply submit their parent's tax documents.

 Use School Code 7306.

-Figure out how much you will need to spend on tuition, books and living expenses for the upcoming academic year to attend Georgetown Law.
+Figure out how much you will need to spend on tuition, books and living expenses (Cost of Attendance) for the upcoming academic year to attend Georgetown Law.

 The information you provide on the Georgetown Law Green Application tells us the types of aid for which you are applying to cover your expenses this upcoming year.
 Select 2023-2024 Applications and Forms.
 If you are renewing your Dean's Tuition Grant, please upload your parent's tax documents, unless otherwise waived, within the application.
 This application is to be completed annually.

 The priority filing dates are:

-If you are renewing your grant assistance you must submit copies of your parents' 2019 federal tax returns.
-Please submit your tax documents within the Green Application or utilize the upload tool on our site at a later time.
+If you are renewing your grant assistance you must submit copies of your parents' 2022 federal tax returns.
+Please submit their tax documents within the Green Application or utilize the upload tool on our site at a later time.

-If your parents are remarried, please be sure submit W2s for each parent so that we may continue to remove the tax information for each step-parent unless they were used in lieu of a parent.
+If your parents have remarried, please be sure to submit W2s (if applicable) for each parent so that we may continue to remove the tax information for each step-parent unless they were used in lieu of a parent.
 Please DO NOT send tax documents via email.
-Your GoCard ID should be included at the top of all documents.
+Your Student ID/GoCard # should be included at the top of all documents.

-NOTE: We know that many families are delaying their tax filings this year due to the July 15 tax filing extension.
-If you are unable to include the tax information by the priority filing date, that is not a problem.
-Go ahead and complete the Green Application now and simply utilize the upload tool on our site when the documents are available.
+NOTE: If you are unable to include the tax information by the priority filing date, that is not a problem.
+Go ahead and complete the Green Application now and simply utilize the upload tool (blue box) on our site when the documents are available.